 - Take one disc of dough and cut it in half.
 Roll out one half until it’s thin and will fit inside the ramekin.
 Fill the dish with the vegetable mixture and roll out the other half of the dough and put on top of the ramekin.
 Pinch the sides of the crust together and pinch the edges with the tines of a fork.
 Slice a few vents in the top of the crust to allow steam to escape.

-- Put the ramekins on a baking sheet to avoid spillage and bake for 45 minutes or until the crust is a golden brown.
+Put the ramekins on a baking sheet to avoid spillage and bake for 40 minutes.

 - Remove from oven and let them rest for 3 minutes.